 SUMMARY

-This protocol demonstrates the induction of a hemogenic program in human dermal fibroblast by enforced expression of the transcription factors GATA2, GFI1B and FOS to generate hematopoietic stem and progenitor cells.
+This protocol demonstrates the induction of a hemogenic program in human dermal fibroblasts by enforced expression of the transcription factors GATA2, GFI1B and FOS to generate hematopoietic stem and progenitor cells.

 ABSTRACT

 The cellular and molecular mechanisms underlying specification of human hematopoietic stem cells (HSCs) remain elusive.
 Strategies to recapitulate human HSC emergence in vitro are required to overcome limitations in studying this complex developmental process.
-Here, we describe a protocol to generate hematopoietic stem and progenitor-like cells from human dermal fibroblasts through a direct cell reprogramming approach.
+Here, we describe a protocol to generate hematopoietic stem and progenitor-like cells from human dermal fibroblasts employing a direct cell reprogramming approach.
 These cells transit through a hemogenic intermediate cell-type, resembling the endothelial-to-hematopoietic transition (EHT) characteristic of HSC specification.
 Fibroblasts were reprogrammed to hemogenic cells via transduction with GATA2, GFI1B and FOS transcription factors.
 This combination of three factors induced morphological changes, expression of hemogenic and hematopoietic markers and dynamic EHT transcriptional programs.
 Reprogrammed cells generate hematopoietic progeny and repopulate immunodeficient mice for three months.
-This protocol can be adapted towards mechanistic dissection of the human EHT process as exemplified here by defining GATA2 targets during the early phases of reprogramming.
-Human hemogenic reprogramming provides a simple and tractable approach to address the underlying mechanisms of hematopoietic reprogramming and to identify novel markers and regulators of human HSC emergence.
-In the future, faithful induction of hemogenic fate in fibroblasts may contribute for the production of patient-specific HSCs for autologous transplantation.
+This protocol can be adapted towards the mechanistic dissection of the human EHT process as exemplified here by defining GATA2 targets during the early phases of reprogramming.
+Thus, human hemogenic reprogramming provides a simple and tractable approach to identify novel markers and regulators of human HSC emergence.
+In the future, faithful induction of hemogenic fate in fibroblasts may lead to the generation of patient-specific HSCs for transplantation.

 INTRODUCTION

-Definitive hematopoietic stem cells (HSCs) emerge in the aorta-gonad-mesonephros (AGM) region and placenta of embryos from endothelial precursors with hemogenic capacity, through an endothelial-to-hematopoietic transition (EHT)1,2.
-Hemogenic precursors (HPs) express both endothelial and hematopoietic markers, but their identification remains elusive, particularly in the human system.
-Despite being a relatively conserved process in mammals, HSC development still differs significantly between humans and mouse models3,4.
+Definitive hematopoietic stem and progenitor cells (HSPCs) emerge in the aorta-gonad-mesonephros (AGM) region and placenta from endothelial precursors with hemogenic capacity, through an endothelial-to-hematopoietic transition (EHT)1,2.
+Hemogenic precursors (HPs) express both endothelial and hematopoietic markers, but their precise identification remains elusive, particularly in the human system.
+Despite being a relatively conserved process in mammals, hematopoietic stem cell (HSC) development still differs significantly between humans and mouse models3,4.
 Therefore, in vitro approaches to recapitulate human HSC development are needed.

-Differentiation of pluripotent stem cells (PSCs) to HSCs, although promising, has met limited success over the past 20 years, mostly due to imperfect differentiation protocols, which result in primitive hematopoietic progenitors with poor engraftment ability5–7.
-Alternatively, direct cell reprogramming methodologies have been applied to generate hematopoietic stem and progenitor (HSPC)-like cells from multiple cell types, using transcription factors (TFs)8,9.
+Differentiation of pluripotent stem cells (PSCs) to HSCs, although promising, has met limited success over the past 20 years, mostly due to the available differentiation protocols, which result in primitive hematopoietic progenitors with poor engraftment ability5–7.
+Alternatively, direct cell reprogramming methodologies have been applied to generate HSPC-like cells from multiple cell types, using transcription factors (TFs)8,9.
 In particular, the overexpression of three TFs, Gata2, Gfi1b and cFos, converted mouse embryonic fibroblasts into HSPCs through an HP intermediate with a defined phenotype (Prom1+Sca-1+CD34+CD45-)10.
 This process resembled the EHT that occurs in the embryo and placenta, during specification of definitive hematopoiesis.
-This phenotype enabled the identification and isolation of a population of HPs in the mouse placenta that after short-term culture and Notch activation generate serially transplantable HSCs11.
+This phenotype enabled the identification and isolation of a population of HPs in the mouse placenta that after short-term culture and Notch activation generates serially transplantable HSCs11.

 So far, no phenotype has been established that distinguishes human HSCs from their precursors, but some molecules are known to be expressed in emerging HSCs.
-Integrin alpha 6 (ITGA6 or CD49f) is highly expressed in long-term repopulating HSCs, the most immature cells in the HSC compartment12, and angiotensin-converting enzyme (ACE or CD143) is present in CD34 negative hematopoietic precursors in all embryonic blood-forming tissues13.
+Integrin alpha 6 (ITGA6 or CD49f) is highly expressed in long-term repopulating HSCs, the most immature cells in the HSC compartment12, and angiotensin-converting enzyme (ACE or CD143) is present in CD34 negative hematopoietic precursors in embryonic blood-forming tissues13.